m-language/m/docs/tutorial/functions.rst

 Functions
 *********

-Unlike most programming languages, functions are the only fundamental objects in
-M. Every data type in M is represented as a function, even typically intrinsic ones like structs and integers.
-These representations will be covered in `data types <datatypes.html>`_, and are optimized to their efficient machine representations where possible.

-Functions in M are pure, meaning that they return the same result for the same input, and only ever take one argument (multi-argument functions are provided as syntax sugar).
+Functions are the fundamental data type in M. Every other type, except for a few primitive ones such as integers and expressions, is represented as a function, even typically intrinsic ones like structs and booleans.
+Functions in M are pure, meaning that they cannot have side effects like IO and mutation, and only ever take one argument (multi-argument functions are provided as syntax sugar).

 Function Application
 ====================